Team Build Construction Contest

 Teams must arrive at the training center between 7:00 a.m. and 8:00 a.m. on Thursday, October 26.
 Each team will register first, look around the facilities, and inspect their building site.
 A team meeting will be held at 7:45 a.m. for instructors and team members.

 Construction of the floor frame may begin immediately following the orientation session.
 Floor frames must be attached to 4” x 6” x 10′ treated skids that are angled in front.
+Floor frames must be cross-braced 24″ in from outside floor joist on both sides of 10′ joist.
+See floor frame diagram for location of cross braces.
 Once floor frames are finished and the floor decking is installed the team leader must ask for an inspection of the floor structure.
 After inspection of the floor frames, the team may begin the construction of wall frames.

 All activity Thursday will cease at 6:00 p.m. unless otherwise determined by contest officials.
 Teams should be onsite Friday morning no later than 7:45 a.m.
 No team may start until the signal to start has been given, (approximately 8:00 a.m.).
 Once wall structures are built the team leader must ask for an inspection.
 Window openings and door openings may be added during wall framing or after but must be inspected before any further construction can begin.
 Roof trusses may be assembled on the ground and then attached to wall frame, or they may be assembled on top of wall structure.
 After installed, another inspection is called for by team leader.